joeriks/WebPagesAdditions/readme.md

 ToDo: suggest a better name...

-Greatly simplifies to build json api's in a WebPages project
+Greatly simplifies to build json api's in a WebPages project.
+It's only a small thing on top of the built in functionality in Asp.Net (~100 lines of code).

+It's an experiment with what you can do with the simplicity of Asp.Net WebPages (aka WebPages aka Webmatrix websites).

+The reason for doing this (instead of using any of the other asp net based api frameworks) is I wanted to try having an api with WebPages uncompiled, "file based" approach.
+Add or change any resource (file) without interrupting the others or the application.

 **Basic usage**